parse-community/parse-server/CONTRIBUTING.md

 *Question*: How do I deploy my forked version on my servers?<br/>
 *Answer*: In your `package.json`, update the `parse-server` dependency to `https://github.com/MY_USERNAME/parse-server#MY_FEATURE`.
 Run `npm install`, commit the changes and deploy to your servers.

+*Question*: How do I deploy my forked version using docker?<br/>
+*Answer*: In your `package.json`, update the `parse-server` dependency to `https://github.com/MY_USERNAME/parse-server#MY_FEATURE`.
+Make sure the `npm install` step in your `Dockerfile` is running under non-privileged user for the ``npm run prepare`` step to work correctly.
+For official node images from hub.docker.com that non-privileged user is `node` with `/home/node` working directory.

 ### Please Do's